daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 #### 4.3.
 Commit the Project to a GitHub Repository

 Before launching the Daytona server, ensure your project is pushed to a GitHub repository.
-Follow these steps:
+Run these commands in your terminal, also ensure to be in your project terminal:

 1. **Initialize a Git Repository**: